matomatical/coursework-portfolio/README.md

   This was a substantial project, and it pushed me to learn a lot about the reward system (not to mention reinforcement learning, which I had actually never studied before---I read all of Sutton and Barto over a few weeks during this project).
   I also got to practice writing RL and ML Python code using the scientific stack and, though most of our eventual experiments were tabular, a little tensorflow.

 #### 252-0526-00L Statistical Learning Theory

-This subject pushed my mathematical background and deepened my understanding of statistics and machine learning.
+This subject pushed my mathematical skills to a new level, and deepened my understanding of statistics and machine learning.
 [Details](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=136191&semkez=2020S&ansicht=KATALOGDATEN&lang=en).
 ETCS credits: 7.
 Final grade: 5.75 (6.0 scale).